Summit 26 from June 1-4 in San Francisco

 Going Further

-• pg_cron: Schedule recurring SQL jobs directly inside Postgres — useful for periodic inserts, aggregations, or maintenance tasks that feed your Iceberg tables.
+• pg_cron: Schedule arbitrary SQL jobs directly inside Postgres — useful for aggregations, cleanup tasks, or custom sync logic beyond what pg_incremental handles.

 • Table partitioning: Combine Postgres declarative partitioning with pg_lake to build automated archiving — keep recent data in local Postgres partitions for fast writes, then offload older partitions to Iceberg on S3 for analytics in Snowflake.